ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_046/Transcripts/Prose/gs046-1_gs046-1 ~ Denise Holt, Active Inference AI & the Spatial Web_transcript.md

 AI now for your proprietary data because it can take that small amount of data and make it smart.
 So this is a game changer for, you know, access to AI for any systems in any databases.
 So embodied AI.
-Active Inference is mimics biological design.
+Active Inference mimics biological design.
-And it's so it's like embodied AI with the ability to take action.
+And it's like embodied AI with the ability to take action.
 And this is the core engine of the Spatial Web.
 So what makes Active Inference so accurate?
 Active Inference is so accurate because it continually looks outward into the world, measuring the world in real time through a global network of sensors, IoT devices, cameras, robots, drones, anything that's connected within the Spatial Web, the digital twin network of the world.
-H.S.M.L. informs the AI with precise data, extracts the signal from the noise, minimizing the prediction error.
+HSML informs the AI with precise data, extracts the signal from the noise, minimizing the prediction error.
 And this mimics the way humans and animals make decisions.
 So the perception of the world in the Spatial Web, Active Inference, AI, you know, create this creates a cybernetic feedback loop of perception of the world and it updates the model of the world with the belief of what it knows to be true, gaining the understanding of the intricacies and inner workings of the world.
 So that it can make decisions and take action.